stridecolossus/JOVE/docs/blog/part-4-models/depth-buffer.md

 The format of the depth buffer attachment is hard-coded to one that is commonly available on most Vulkan implementations, but we make a note to come back and add code to properly select a format appropriate to the hardware.

-Next we add a new method to the sub-pass builder to register a depth-buffer attachment:
+Next we add a new method to the sub-pass builder to register the depth-buffer attachment:

 ```java
 public SubpassBuilder depth(int index) {